Wancen/Bios-611-/README.md

 If you knit Project2.Rmd in Rstudio, the 3D world map can display when you click `open in browser` at the left top of the automatically generated html file.

 ## Project3:
-outilne: Using Docker to get the separately institutate and their research areas keywords frequency and present it in shiny from thousands of paper
+### Outilne: Using Docker to get the separately institutate and their research areas keywords frequency and present it in shiny from thousands of paper

 * Build a docker image, install other packages into rocker/tidyverse.